openenclave/openenclave/docs/DesignDocs/system_ocall_opt_in.md

 ### Currently required EDL by all applications

-**logging.edl**

-Logging can not currently be disabled so all enclaves will need the logging calls.

 **sgx/platform.edl**

 There are currently 4 features which use OCalls on SGX which cannot be